metacoglab/lab_wiki/getting_started.md

 To build a common knowledge base for everyone in the lab, we recommend reading the following theoretical / review papers:

-* The neural basis of metacognitive ability - [Fleming & Dolan 2012]()
+* Metacognition and confidence: A review and synthesis - [Fleming 2024](https://www.annualreviews.org/content/journals/10.1146/annurev-psych-022423-032425)
 * How to measure metacognition - [Fleming & Lau 2014](https://www.frontiersin.org/articles/10.3389/fnhum.2014.00443/full)
 * Self-evaluation of decision-making: A general Bayesian framework for metacognitive computation - [Fleming & Daw 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5178868/)
 * Awareness as inference in a higher-order state space - [Fleming 2020](https://academic.oup.com/nc/article/2020/1/niz020/5803146)
-* Experimental and theoretical approaches to conscious processing - [Dehaene & Changeux 2011](https://www.sciencedirect.com/science/article/pii/S0896627311002583)
 * Understanding the higher-order approach to consciousness - [Brown, Lau & LeDoux, 2019](https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(19)30161-5)

 In addition, please check out our papers published in the past 12-18 months, particularly preprints, to get a sense of what we're actively pursuing.
 These are all available on our [Publications page](http://metacoglab.org/publications).